 For Employees whose pay varies and started work after 6 April 2019

 The employer should determine the cumulative ‘earnings’ for 2019/2020 up to the day before furlough.
 Divide this by the number of days employed in 2019/20 (including non-working days) up to the day before furlough.
-Then multiply this result by the number of days furloughed in this pay period and then finally multiply by 80%.
-From September this figure will drop to 70%.
+Then multiply this result by the number of days furloughed in this pay period and then finally multiply by 70% (80% in August)

 For example, in the case of an employee who started on 1 May 2019 and was placed on furlough on 23 March 2020 we would see 327 days in the tax year until they were furloughed and 9 days in the furlough period.
 For a salary of £15,000 the claim would be for £330.28 using the methodology set out above and HMRCs figures.